-Trading assets are those assets that the Group acquires principally for the purpose of selling in the near term, or holds as part of a portfolio that is managed together for short-term profit or position taking.

-Trading assets are measured at fair value with changes in fair value recognised as part of net trading and foreign exchange income in profit or loss.
+These are the assets the Group acquires principally for the purpose of selling in the near term, or holds as part of a portfolio that is managed together for short-term profit or position taking.
+They are measured at fair value with changes in fair value recognised as part of net trading and foreign exchange income in profit or loss.